 All visitors will be expected to confirm they have an appropriate DBS and will be asked to show photo ID on arrival.
-The school will keep a record of all visitors.
+The school will keep a record of all visitors within the visitors calendar.

+Where visitors will have contact with pupils for lessons, lectures etc they will be sent the visitors guidance prior to coming into school to understand the safeguarding policies within school.
+They will be asked to sign to say they understand this information.
 Visitors will be expected to understand that the school promotes British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and that they will need to uphold these during their visit.